andre-abadi/andre-abadi.github.io/_posts/2014-05-02-xbmc-downloader-1.md

 The purpose of this guide as a whole is to modify a Linux-based XBMC distribution into an automated downloading station.

-I thought I'd write this guide as a sort of beginner's-cookbook into the world of Linux, teaching the basics with the goal of adding sophisticated functionality to a popular Linux based system; XBMC.
+I thought I'd write this guide as a sort of beginner's-cookbook into the world of Linux, teaching the basics with the goal of adding sophisticated functionality to a popular program available on Linux; XBMC.

 This first post will be an introduction into the Linux world, how it works and where your project will fit in.